aadilmallick/my-notes-docusaurus/docs/css-recipes/02-Animations.md

 Here are useful methods:

-- `Animation.play()` : Starts or resumes the animation sequence playback
+- `animation.play()` : Starts or resumes the animation sequence playback
-- `Animation.pause()` : Pauses the animation sequence playback
+- `animation.pause()` : Pauses the animation sequence playback
-- `Animation.reverse()` : Reverses the animation sequence playback
+- `animation.reverse()` : Reverses the animation sequence playback
-- `Animation.finish()` : Jumps to the end of the animation sequence
+- `animation.finish()` : Jumps to the end of the animation sequence
-- `Animation.cancel()` : Cancels the animation sequence
+- `animation.cancel()` : Cancels the animation sequence
-- `Animation.updatePlaybackRate(n)` : Updates the playback rate of the animation sequence to the passed in number, where 1 is normal speed.
+- `animation.updatePlaybackRate(n)` : Updates the playback rate of the animation sequence to the passed in number, where 1 is normal speed.
 Negative numbers will reverse the animation.

 And here are some useful properties:

-- `Animation.playState` : Returns the current playback state of an animation
+- `animation.playState` : Returns the current playback state of an animation
-- `Animation.currentTime` : Gets or sets the current time value of an animation
+- `animation.currentTime` : Gets or sets the current time value of an animation
-- `Animation.startTime` : Gets or sets the start time value of an animation
+- `animation.startTime` : Gets or sets the start time value of an animation
-- `Animation.playbackRate` : Gets or sets the playback rate of an animation.
+- `animation.playbackRate` : Gets or sets the playback rate of an animation.
 1 is normal speed.
 Negative numbers will reverse the animation.
+- `animation.effect?.getComputedTiming()`: returns an object that has useful information about the animation timing, including duration.

 Here are some events you can listen to on the animation using the `addEventListener()` method: